 Mark N. Katz

-Mark N. Katz is a non-resident fellow at the Arab Gulf States Institute in Washington as well as a professor of government and politics at George Mason University.
+Mark N. Katz is a professor of government and politics at George Mason University.
 He earned a BA in international relations from the University of California at Riverside in 1976, an MA in international relations from the Johns Hopkins University School of Advanced International Studies in 1978, and a PhD in political science from the Massachusetts Institute of Technology in 1982.

 Before joining George Mason University in 1988, he was a research fellow at the Brookings Institution (1980-81), held a temporary appointment as a Soviet affairs analyst at the U.S. Department of State (1982), was a Rockefeller Foundation international relations fellow (1982-84), and was both a Kennan Institute research scholar (1985) and research associate (1985-87).
 He has also received a U.S. Institute of Peace fellowship and grant, and several Earhart Foundation fellowship research grants.
 He has been a visiting scholar at the King Faisal Center for Research and Islamic Studies, the Hokkaido University Slavic Research Center, the Higher School of Economics, and the Middle East Policy Council.